DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 testcafe chrome my-tests --browser-init-timeout 180000
 ```

-In this example, browser timeout for a local browser is increased.
+In this example, browser timeout for Chrome is increased.
 The browser has three minutes to initialize before TestCafe throws an error.

 **Default values**: